Keeping Connected for RV Remote Work

 → Always prepare clients and colleagues for your variable connectivity.

-Working online while living a nomadic lifestyle is a surmountable challenge for most who are up for the preparation and flexibility building and maintaining a mobile internet arsenal requires.
+Working online while living a nomadic lifestyle is a surmountable challenge for most who are up for the preparation and flexibility required to build and maintain a mobile internet arsenal.
 Where there is a will, there is usually a way.

 More Working on the Road Resources:

-Here's where you can find archives of our presentations:
+Here's where you can find archives of our working on the road presentations provided for various communities:

 If you're working on the road, especially from an RV, we highly recommend both joining the Xscapers (powered by the Escapees RV Club) for tons of resources and tuning into The RV Entrepreneur Podcast for inspiring stories.